-- All overpayments are a result of a decision (a determination or redetermination) by ESD. which is usually sent separately from the notice of overpayment.
-If you do not know the source of the overpayment, check the notices and messages on your online portal carefully or contact ESD’s claim center at 800-318-6022, 8 a.m. to 4 p.m.
+- First, you want to figure out what caused the overpayment.
+Check the notices and messages on your online portal carefully or contact ESD’s claim center at 800-318-6022, 8 a.m. to 4 p.m.
 Monday through Friday.

-- Once you file an appeal, you can contact the ESD Benefit Payments Control office at 866-697-4831 and request a hold on all collection activity of the overpayment while the appeal is pending.
+- Second, if you disagree with the determination that caused the overpayment, you should appeal the decision causing the overpayment within 30 days of the date of the decision.
+If you are unable to find the determination causing the overpayment, appeal a recent determination instead.
+Once you file an appeal, you can contact the ESD Benefit Payments Control office at 866-697-4831 and request a hold on all collection activity of the overpayment while the appeal is pending.

-- After you receive a hearing date, you will have the chance to argue that the decision leading to the overpayment was incorrect and should be reversed.
+- Third, you will receive a hearing date where you will have the chance to argue that the decision leading to the overpayment was incorrect and should be reversed.
 You will also have the chance to argue that if the decision stands, the overpayment was not your fault.

-- If the decision leading to the overpayment is affirmed on appeal, you can often request a waiver of the overpayment.
+- Fourth, if you lose your hearing and the decision leading to the overpayment is affirmed on appeal, you can often request a waiver of the overpayment.
 You will need to establish to ESD that the overpayment was not your fault and that it would cause financial hardship if it is not waived.
 If ESD refuses to waive the overpayment, you can also appeal this decision.